Slicer/Slicer/Docs/developer_guide/parameter_nodes/supported_types.md

   markups: list[vtkMRMLMarkupsFiducialNode]
 ```

-It is possible to use core MRML classes like `vtkMRMLModelNode` from the `slicer` namespace, but in these examples we've elected to get it from `MRMLCorePython` for consistency.

 :::{warning}
-For most uses of MRML nodes in Python code outside the `parameterNodeWrapper`, it is preferred to use `slicer.<node>` rather than `from <specific-mrml-package> import <node>` as this is more robust if MRML nodes change packages (e.g. from an extension to the core).
-However, as of this writing, the node classes are not guaranteed to be in the `slicer` namespace until after the application has finished loading, which is too late in the load process for type annotations at the Python module level.
+For uses of MRML nodes in Python code, it is preferred to use `slicer.<node>` rather than `from <specific-mrml-package> import <node>` as this is more robust if MRML nodes change packages (e.g. from an extension to the core).

-Changes to Slicer to allow the MRML nodes to be in the `slicer` namespace earlier are being investigated.
-If such changes are made, the recommendation will be to only ever get MRML nodes from the `slicer` namespace, and to not directly use packages like `MRMLCorePython` and `vtkSlicerMarkupsModuleMRMLPython`.
 :::

 ## Enum